8x8c/8x8c/README.md

-Here are some groups- (Some repos are not in any groups)
+Here are some groups- (Some repos are not in any group)